Updated February 2, 2021

 Home care is the safest choice for your loved one amid COVID-19 as he/she will receive top quality care in the comfort of usual surroundings.
 Georgetown Home Care is following Centers for Disease Control guidelines and has taken all precautions to put the safety of our clients and employees first.

 Georgetown Home Care COVID-19 Safety Protocols (General Public)

 - Sick Pay: We are one of the only companies in our industry that pays sick time.
-We reminded our caregivers of this last week and again yesterday.
-If they are at all feeling not well, they are told to stay home.
+If our caregivers are not feeling well, they are told to stay home.
 We have a deep bench of caregivers and we can find a replacement quickly.
 Caregivers that work independently or for another agency will often go to work when they are sick because they need the money.
 We don’t foresee this being an issue for us.

-- Hand Washing: We regularly train our aides on good hand-washing technique and sent out another tutorial again this week.
+- Hand Washing: We regularly train our aides on good hand-washing technique.
 There is a proper technique to hand washing and we want to instill good practices in our team.
 You should also follow these practices; wash with soap and warm water for at least 20 seconds.

 - Sanitation: This is another reminder we are regularly reinforcing with our team.
 Disinfecting surfaces and proper sanitation in the home are key to reducing germs.
 Please make sure you have surface disinfectant available for use.

-- Safety: In the unlikely event that one of our caregivers comes into contact with someone who is diagnosed with COVID-19, we are mandating self-quarantine for 14 days before they can return to work.
+- Safety: In the event that one of our caregivers comes into contact with someone who is diagnosed with COVID-19, we are following the Centers for Disease Control’s guidance of self-quarantine for 14 days before they can return to work.

-If you have any other questions, please don’t hesitate to contact our office at any time.
+If you have any questions, please don’t hesitate to contact our office at any time.